joestubbs/coe379L-sp25/docs/unit04/intro_to_transformers.rst

 ELIZA was able to resemble human-like behaviors on occasion, though its practical use was relatively limited.

-In the 1970s, NPL researchers introduced the notion of *ontologies*, that is, formally structured and controlled vocabularies for specific topics or areas.
+In the 1970s, NLP researchers introduced the notion of *ontologies*, that is, formally structured and controlled vocabularies for specific topics or areas.
 It was during this time that the first chatbot programs were written.
 In the early 1970s, the chat program PARRY was developed and hooked up to ELIZA resulting in the following dialog.